 Kansas lawmakers vote to roll back governor's deep tax cut

 State Sen. Ty Masterson, R- Andover denounces a tax bill the Senate passed Friday, Feb.
 17, 2017, in Topeka, Kan.
-State Sen. Ty Masterson, R- Andover denounces a tax bill the Senate passed Friday, Feb.
+Senate Vice President Jeff Longbine, R-Emporia, stands in the senate floor, Friday, Feb.
 17, 2017, in Topeka, Kan.

 Comments